pflanze/functional-perl/README.md

       # print XML document to disk
       ->xmlfile($outpath);

-    # Note that the MYEXAMPLE document above is built lazily:
-    # `csv_file_to_rows` returns a *lazy* list of rows, ->rest causes
-    # the first CSV row to be read and dropped and returns the
-    # remainder of the lazy list, ->map returns a new lazy list which
-    # is passed as argument to RECORDS, which returns a PXML object
-    # representing a 'records' XML element, that is then passed to
-    # MYEXAMPLE which returns a PXML object representing a 'myexample'
-    # XML element.
-PXML objects come with a xmlfile method which
-    # serializes the document to a file, and only while it runs, when
-    # it encounters the embedded lazy lists, it walks those evaluating
-    # the list items one at a time and dropping each item immediately
-    # after printing.
-This means that only one row of the CSV file
-    # needs to be held in memory at any given point.
+The `MYEXAMPLE` document above is built lazily: `csv_file_to_rows` returns a *lazy* list of rows, `->rest` causes the first CSV row to be read and dropped and returns the remainder of the lazy list, `->map` returns a new lazy list which is passed as argument to `RECORDS`, which returns a `PXML` object representing a 'records' XML element, that is then passed to `MYEXAMPLE` which returns a `PXML` object representing a 'myexample' XML element. `PXML` objects come with an `xmlfile` method which serializes the document to a file, and only while it runs, when it encounters the embedded lazy lists, it walks those evaluating the list items one at a time and dropping each item immediately after printing.
+This means that only one row of the CSV file needs to be held in memory at any given point.

 See [examples/csv_to_xml_short](examples/csv_to_xml_short) for the complete script, and the [examples](examples/README.md) page for more.